dunglas/frankenphp/docs/config.md

 The following environment variables can be used to inject Caddy directives in the `Caddyfile` without modifying it:

--`SERVER_NAME`: change [the addresses on which to listen](https://caddyserver.com/docs/caddyfile/concepts#addresses), the provided hostnames will also be used for the generated TLS certificate
+- `SERVER_NAME`: change [the addresses on which to listen](https://caddyserver.com/docs/caddyfile/concepts#addresses), the provided hostnames will also be used for the generated TLS certificate
 - `CADDY_GLOBAL_OPTIONS`: inject [global options](https://caddyserver.com/docs/caddyfile/options)
 - `FRANKENPHP_CONFIG`: inject config under the `frankenphp` directive